At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Key Features:

-- EXO Barrier, flip-up protective lens with anti-reflection coatings
+- EXO Barrier, a flip-up protective lens with anti-reflection coatings

 - Illuminated Mulit-X reticle: a standard duplex reticle with an illuminated dot in the middle